patrl/patrl.github.io/actl2018notes.markdown

   (@scopeAmbig) Someone danced with everyone.

 - Note all of these sentences are ambiguous.
+Pick a reading when you translate.
-Think about how we can use FOL to represent the ambiguity.
+Think about how FOL represents the ambiguity.

 ## Towards a semantics of discourses